Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Recently premiered on June 1, 2023, THE DAYS has quickly become one of the most popular series of the moment.

-March 11, 2022 is a date that has been marked in the minds of many people, especially the Japanese people, since it’s when one of the greatest tragedies of the country occurred.
-The 9.1 magnitude earthquake with epicenter in ther sea that caused 3 other earthquakes and several tsunamis.
+March 11, 2022, is a date that has been marked in the minds of many people, especially the Japanese people, since it’s when one of the greatest tragedies of the country occurred.
+The 9.1 magnitude earthquake with an epicenter in the sea that caused 3 other earthquakes and several tsunamis.
 One of the strongest tsunamis happened in front of the new famous Fukushima area, where one of Japan’s main nuclear power plants was located.

 THE DAYS tells the story of different people involved in this incident, and how they lived it.
-There are 8 chapter that will make you chill to the bone, since it’s not a fictional story but real facts (in fact, real images are used in some parts), but also that serve to better understand what happened that day and its consequences.
+There are 8 chapters that will make you chill to the bone since it’s not a fictional story but real facts (in fact, real images are used in some parts), but also that serve to better understand what happened that day and its consequences.

 Many people with an interest in the Fukushima situation are visiting the site, and there are numerous tours led by professional guides.
 In particular, this Fukushima Exclusion Zone Day Tour from Tokyo by Japan Wonder Travel, which can be done as a day trip from Tokyo, is highly recommended.
 Consider participating when you visit Japan.